Amarc Resources (CVE:AHR) Trading Down 21.4% – Here’s Why

 Amarc Resources Stock Performance

-In related news, Director Diane Samantha Nicolson sold 75,000 shares of the company’s stock in a transaction on Thursday, January 23rd.
-The shares were sold at an average price of C$0.57, for a total value of C$42,945.00.
-Also, Senior Officer Trevor Thomas acquired 70,000 shares of Amarc Resources stock in a transaction dated Monday, February 24th.
-The shares were acquired at an average price of C$0.71 per share, with a total value of C$49,700.00.
-In the last ninety days, insiders sold 148,500 shares of company stock valued at $91,395.
-Company insiders own 35.62% of the company’s stock.
+In other news, Senior Officer Trevor Thomas acquired 70,000 shares of the business’s stock in a transaction that occurred on Monday, February 24th.
+The stock was acquired at an average price of C$0.71 per share, with a total value of C$49,700.00.
+Also, Director Diane Samantha Nicolson sold 75,000 shares of the company’s stock in a transaction dated Thursday, January 23rd.
+The stock was sold at an average price of C$0.57, for a total transaction of C$42,945.00.
+Over the last 90 days, insiders sold 148,500 shares of company stock valued at $91,395.
+35.62% of the stock is owned by company insiders.

 About Amarc Resources